bluesky-social/atproto/README.md

 ---

-**⚠️This is not production-ready or even alpha software.
-This project is in active development.⚠️**
+**⚠️ This is not production-ready or even alpha software.
+This project is in active development ⚠️**

+---

+The `main` branch is in active development and does not yet have documentation.
+We previously released a demo of our data system.
+You can check it out on the `data-demo` branch [Here](https://github.com/bluesky-social/adx/tree/data-demo).
+This README still contains the instructions for that branch.

 ---